How to Prepare Data for Tableau with FME (Processing Spreadsheets)

 VisualPreview.png

-4. Add Tableau writer
+4. Add Tableau Writer

-From the Writers menu, select Add Writer or using the Quick Add Menu, start typing Tableau, and select the Tableau Hyper format.
-For Dataset, specify a directory in which to write the .hyper file.
+From the Writers menu, select Add Writer or use the Quick Add Menu, start typing Tableau, and select the Tableau Hyper format.
+For the Dataset, specify a directory in which to write the .hyper file.
 Click OK to add the Tableau writer to the workspace.
 Then connect the Reader to the Writer.

 ReaderToWriter.png